 We offer an excellent range of presses that cater for all types of businesses and budget:

 - Stahls’ Clam Basic Heat Presses: These are entry-level clam shell presses which are reasonably priced and built in China but to the high standard that customers demand from Stahls’ products.

 - Hotronix MAXX Heat Presses: These are mid-level clam shell presses which are proudly built in the USA by Hotronix and are of exceptional quality.

-- Hotronix Auto-Open Heat Presses: Similar to the MAXX heat press machine, but have the additional features of a pressure sensor and auto release magnet which raises the upper platen once the time has elapsed.
+- Hotronix Auto-Open Heat Presses: Similar to the MAXX heat press machine, but have the additional features of a pressure sensor, a dual timer and an auto release magnet which raises the upper platen once the time has elapsed.

 - Hotronix Fusion IQ Heat Presses: These are top-level heat presses which are built in the USA and are of the highest quality.
 They have several features to make high-demand printing quicker and easier, along with cloud-based press operator reports.
 The standard Fusion IQ has both draw and swing-away options, but there are also pneumatic versions available which are swing-away presses.